Costner pans Baldwin role in oil skimmer company

 Both actors once invested in Ocean Therapy Solutions, the company that owned the oil-separating centrifuges.

-BP made an $18 million (11.6 million pounds) advance payment for oil extraction devices to be used after the April 20, 2010, Deepwater Horizon disaster in the Gulf of Mexico.
+BP made an $18 million advance payment for oil extraction devices to be used after the April 20, 2010, Deepwater Horizon disaster in the Gulf of Mexico.

 According to the lawsuit, Baldwin and Contogouris claim they were not told about the deal with BP before they agreed to sell their shares in the company that had been set up to market Costner's extraction devices.
 As a result, they claim they were duped out of part of the $18 million deposit.